rackerlabs/rackspace-how-to/content/rackspace-email/view-and-read-rackspace-email-headers.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-### Viewing headers in Rackspace Email
+### View headers in Rackspace Email

-1. Log into your mailbox at [apps.rackspace.com](apps.rackspace.com).
+1. Log in to your mailbox at [apps.rackspace.com](apps.rackspace.com).

-2. Select the message that you would like to view the headers for.
+2. Select the message for which you want to view the headers.

-3. Select **More** dropdown from the tool bar about the message preview pane and select **View Full Header**.
+3. In the message preview pane tool bar, click **More**, and then select **View Full Header**.

     <img src="{% asset_path rackspace-email/view-and-read-rackspace-email-headers/view_full_header.png %}" />

-4. A box will appears titled **Full Header** containing the full contents of the message header.
+4. The **Full Header** box displays with the full contents of the message header.

     <img src="{% asset_path rackspace-email/view-and-read-rackspace-email-headers/full_header.png %}" />